This Week in Energy News: 10 Stories You Need to See

-A roundup of the week's most newsworthy energy industry press releases from PR Newswire, including the DOE's new battery workforce challenge with Stellantis.
+A roundup of the week's most newsworthy energy industry press releases from PR Newswire, including Shell's acquisition of Volta and a new cable field testing program from UL.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.